sanketvagal/the-toxicity-prediction-challenge-ii/README.md

 ### Steps to execute the python script via command line

-Building and running the docker image may take long amount of time.
+Building and running the Docker image may take a long amount of time.
 Instead, to run the `main.py` script via command line:

 1. Install the required dependencies by running the following command:
 `pip install --no-cache-dir -r requirements.txt`